 China to resume issuing passports, visas as virus curbs ease

-BEIJING (AP) — China says it will resume issuing ordinary visas and passports in another big step away from anti-virus controls that isolated the country for almost three years, setting up a potential flood of millions of Chinese going abroad for next month’s Lunar New Year holiday.
+BEIJING (AP) — China says it will resume issuing passports for tourism in another big step away from anti-virus controls that isolated the country for almost three years, setting up a potential flood of Chinese going abroad for next month’s Lunar New Year holiday.

 The announcement Tuesday adds to abrupt changes that are rolling back some of the world’s strictest anti-virus controls as President Xi Jinping’s government tries to reverse an economic slump.
 Rules that confined millions of people to their homes kept China’s infection rate low but fueled public frustration and crushed economic growth.

-The latest decision could send an influx of free-spending Chinese tourists to revenue-starved destinations in Asia and Europe for Lunar New Year, which begins Jan.
-22. But it also presents a danger they might spread COVID-19 as infections surge in China.
+The latest decision could send free-spending Chinese tourists to revenue-starved destinations in Asia and Europe for Lunar New Year, which begins Jan.
+22 and usually is the country’s busiest travel season.
+But it also presents a danger they might spread COVID-19 as infections surge in China.

+Japan, India, South Korea and Taiwan have responded to the wave of infections by requiring virus tests for visitors from China.

 China stopped issuing visas to foreigners and passports to its own people at the start of the COVID-19 pandemic in early 2020.

+The changes will “create better conditions for orderly cross-border travel” and “bring more benefits to global economic development,” said a foreign ministry spokesman, Wang Wenbin.

+China will “work with all countries” to “restore safety and stability to global industrial and supply chains and promote world economic recovery,” Wang said.

-Health experts and economists expected the ruling Communist Party to keep restrictions on travel into China until at least mid-2023 while it carries out a campaign to vaccinate millions of elderly people.
+Health experts and economists expect the ruling Communist Party to keep limits on travel into China until at least mid-2023 while it carries out a campaign to vaccinate millions of elderly people.
 Experts say that is necessary to prevent a public health crisis.

 Before the pandemic, China was the biggest source of foreign tourists for most of its Asian neighbors and an important market for Europe and the United States.